 How is a Website Different from Other Categories?

 Websites can display materials online, your own historical analysis as well as primary and secondary sources.
 Websites are interactive experiences where viewers can play music, look at a video or click on different links.
 Viewers can freely navigate and move through the website.
 Websites use color, images, fonts, documents, objects, graphics and design, as well as words, to tell your story.

 - Research your topic first.
-Examine secondary and primary sources.
+Examine primary and secondary sources.
 From this research, create your thesis.
 This will be the point that you want to make with your historical website.

 - Narrow in on the content of your website.
 Decide what information you want to incorporate in your web pages, including any photos, primary documents, or media clips you may have found.
 You should be sure to have plenty of supporting information for your thesis.